chunlee-thong/flutter_boilerplate/README.md

 - db: model for hive or any database's model
 - others: other model such as custom data

+### page_template

+- a template for commonly use screen or page functioanlity in an app, example: change password page, setting page....

 ### pages

 - Each page has their own folder